cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 title: Sandbox of Single-Node Cloudberry Database
 ---

-# Get a Container for Single-Node Cloudberry Database
+# Install Single-Node Cloudberry Database in a Docker Container

-This document guide you through how to quickly start and connect to a single-node Cloudberry Database in a docker envoriment.
+This document guides you on how to quickly set up and connect to a single-node Cloudberry Database in a Docker environment.
 You can try out Cloudberry Database by performing some basic operations and running SQL commands.

 > [!NOTE]
-> This guide is intended for testing or development, DO NOT use for production purpose.
+> This guide is intended for testing or development.
+DO NOT use it for production.

 ## Prerequisites

 Make sure that your environment meets the following requirements:

 - Platform requirement: Any platform with Docker runtime.
-Refer to https://www.docker.com/get-started/ for more.
+For details, refer to [Get Started with Docker](https://www.docker.com/get-started/).
 - Other dependencies: Git, SSH, and internet connection

 ## Build the Sandbox

-This docker image will complie source code of Cloudberry Database v1.0 which is released in https://github.com/cloudberrydb/cloudberrydb/releases and initialize a single-node cluster with one coordinator and two segments in a Centos 7.9 docker container.
-Both x86 and arm (including Apple chips) are supported.
+This section introduces how to set up the Docker container in which the source code of Cloudberry Database v1.0 (released in [Cloudberry Database Release Page](https://github.com/cloudberrydb/cloudberrydb/releases)) will be compiled.
+In this CentOS 7.9 Docker container, a single-node cluster will be initialized with one coordinator and two segments.
+Both x86 and ARM CPUs (including Apple chips) are supported.

 Build steps: